draftup/react-event-boundary/README.md

 ## Highlights

-- Build to work with existing React state management solutions.
+- Build to work with React state management APIs, not to replace them.
 - Typescript and Flow type definitions included.

 ## Usage